 Credit Monitoring

-Credit exposures will be monitored daily against approved limits.
+Credit exposures will be monitored daily against approved limits and reported, at least weekly, to the Credit Committee members, Business Development and Financial Market departments.

 Any credit limit breaches will be treated as a serious event and must be reported to the CRO.
 In the case of a breach, risk department will work with the risk owner to determine the reason for breach, rectification and approval authority.